zoltanszor/showcase/README.md

 massive integration jobs.
 During my PhD I had to calculate many complicated singular integrals in several thousand points.
-The integration itself can be done numerically using the program named 'SecDec' for example, however the program itself is not designed for mass calculations.
+The integration itself can be done numerically using a third party program named 'SecDec' for example, however it is not designed for mass calculations.
-In addition, all the results produced be SecDec are not in an appropiate format for further processing tasks.
+In addition, all the results produced be SecDec were not in an appropiate format for further processing tasks.
 Since this is a job, which cries for automation, I decided to build a framework on top of SecDec, which can perform all tedious subtasks automated, such as distributing